egon89/go-monorepo/fundamentals/readme.md

 ### & (Ampersand):
 - It is used to get the memory address of a variable.
 For example, `&num` gives the memory address of the variable `num`.

+## Comparable interface
+- `comparable` is an interface that is implemented by all comparable types (booleans, numbers, strings, pointers, channels, arrays of comparable types, structs whose fields are all comparable types).